 Daily Drink Specials and Loyalty Coupons

 If you aren't a big drinker then those beverage packages probably aren't a good deal for you to purchase.
 However, you can still save money with daily drink specials.
-Sometimes this are two-for-one offers and other times it's just a buck or two off.
+Sometimes these are two-for-one offers and other times it's just a buck or two off.
 Make sure to check your daily cruise newsletter for promotions.
 For returning guests, some lines also offer great coupon deals as part of your loyalty program.
 For instance, Gold Members of Carnival's VIFP program get a free "appreciation drink" on the last day of the cruise after 5pm.
 It's sort of a lame perk compared to the welcome back party we used to get ... but hey ... it's a free drink and that's a good thing!
 Platinum members get a free drink

 Each cruise line does things differently, but most have some variation on this theme.
 From welcome back parties for returning cruisers to loyalty tier-based parties where you can only get an invite if you are above a certain level, this is where you can score some good free drinks numbers.
 These perks range from Platinum and Diamond VIFP party on Carnival to the Diamond lounge on Royal Caribbean that hosts happy hours each night of the cruise featuring an open bar.